tskit-dev/msprime/docs/demography.md

 ```

 Because we only sampled lineages in "A", we cannot have
-any lineages in "B" until after the migration between the
-the two after 50 generations ago.
+any lineages in "B" until after the migration 50 generations ago.

 ### Lineage probabilities